ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   I chanced upon Kingsdown beach
   Chasing the drama of a spring tide
   I hurried and lengthened my stride
-  The tide was spectacularly high
+  The waves were spectacularly high
-  Waves crashed far into the sky
+  Salty spray cascaded from the sky.

   Yet it was the light bathing the coast that had me returning again and again